Individual Taxpayer Identification Number (ITIN)

 • Grant, Fellowship, or Scholarship Award Letter indicating the amount and details

-• DSO Certification Letter
+• DSO/ARO Certification Letter from ISSP

-• If you applied for SSN and were denied – The denial letter from the Social Security Administration, states that you are not eligible to receive a social security number (SSN).
+• If you applied for SSN and were denied – The denial letter from the Social Security Administration states that you are not eligible to receive a Social Security Number (SSN)

 Eligibility

-• Must be physically in the US and complete the required visa check-in processing
+• Must be physically in the U.S. and complete the required visa check-in processing

-• F-1 or J-1 students who are receiving a Grant, Fellowship, or Scholarship Award, but do not yet have bonafide employment
+• F-1 or J-1 students who are receiving a Grant, Fellowship, or Scholarship Award, but do not yet have bona fide employment

 • F-2 or J-2 dependents who are being claimed on a tax return, or file a joint U.S. tax return with a U.S. citizen/permanent resident spouse